ilpianista/arch-audit/README.md

 ### From AUR

 The PKGBUILD is available [on AUR](https://aur.archlinux.org/packages/arch-audit).

-After the installation just execute arch-audit.
+After the installation just execute `arch-audit`.

 ### From sources